SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

         content:
           -
             type: text
-            text: 'A conference for all of us (convert to content image callout)' -
+            text: 'A conference for all of us'
+      -
         type: paragraph
         content: